Manual lymphatic drainage and proper garment wear is key for reducing fibrosis after cosmetic surgery.

 • Genetics.
 There are people who are prone to develop fibrosis even when having small cuts, they can develop big scars (keloids).

-• lack of movement.
-Sitting for long period increases the risk of fibrosis.
+• Lack of movement.
+Sitting for a long period increases the risk of fibrosis.
 Remember you need to move every hour for 5 minutes after your surgery and increase exercise as soon you star feeling better.

 What are the symptoms of fibrosis?